Louise Harnby | Crime Fiction and Thriller Editor

 Nudging with a name

 Naming our blogs can help signal purpose.
-Mine’s called The Proofreader’s Parlour, which should be an indication that my focus is on words.
+Mine’s called The Editing Blog, which should be an indication that my focus is on words.

-I also publish a lot of content about marketing, but it’s marketing for editors and proofreaders.
-And I offer content about training, but it’s training for editors and proofreaders.
-It’s not as interesting as the Durex blog but it solves my clients’ and colleagues’ problems and that’s all that matters!
+I also publish a lot of content about marketing and training for editors and proofreaders.
+And I offer content about fiction line craft for indie authors, especially crime and thriller writers.
+It’s not as interesting as the Durex blogs but it solves my clients’ and colleagues’ problems and that’s all that matters!

 Problem 6: The blog is invisible